microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onlinemeeting.md

 Contains information about a meeting, including the URL used to join a meeting, the attendees list, and the description.

 This resource supports subscribing to [change notifications](/graph/webhooks).
-For more details, see [subscribe to online meetings](/graph/changenotifications-for-onlinemeeting).
+For more information, see [subscribe to online meetings](/graph/changenotifications-for-onlinemeeting).

 Inherits from [onlineMeetingBase](../resources/onlineMeetingBase.md).